Support for parents on tongue-tie

 A few babies are so inefficient that they squirt (not just dribble) the milk out of the side of their mouths.
 As the milk leaks out, air gets in and is swallowed.
 This can make the baby very ‘windy’ with the possibility of increased colic and irritability.
 Many parents try multiple types of teat or have to hold the bottle in a precise position for optimal feed efficiency.

 Dividing your baby’s tongue-tie doesn’t need a general anaesthetic, providing they are under eight months old.
 It only takes a minute or so, though it may well seem longer.
 A trained health professional will wrap your baby up with a towel, divide the tongue-tie with sterile scissors and bring your baby back to you quickly so that you can feed them.

 Does it hurt?

-Older babies don’t like being wrapped up so they usually cry out, and it can sometimes be quite difficult to know whether dividing their tongue tie is painful, as they are already complaining at being wrapped up.
+Older babies don’t like being wrapped up so they usually cry out, and it can sometimes be quite difficult to know whether dividing their tongue-tie is painful.

 Following division, the baby is promptly unwrapped and returned for feeding.
 Although some babies will cry for up to 60 seconds, the average is just 15 seconds (and some just stay asleep).